Himanshu0508Raturi/FastAPI-deployment/Readme.md

 # FastAPI Deployment

 Welcome to the **FastAPI Deployment** repository!
-This project demonstrates best practices for deploying a FastAPI application, including environment setup, running locally, and deployment to production.
+This project demonstrates best practices for deploying a FastAPI application, including environment setup, running locally, and deployment.

 ## Table of Contents